-ESF 10 has three primary responsible agencies.
-The Louisiana Oil Spill Coordinator (LOSCO) is responsible for oil spill response and recovery.
-The Louisiana State Police (LSP) is responsible for HAZMAT response and recovery.
-The Department of Environmental Quality (DEQ) is responsible for incidents involving radioactive material.
+There are three primary agencies under ESF 10: The Louisiana Oil Spill Coordinator's Office (LOSCO) is the primary agency for oil spills, which is under LOSCO's statutory and regulatory authority.
+The Louisiana State Police (LSP) is the primary agency for hazardous materials incidents, which is under the Louisiana State Police Hazardous Materials/Explosives Unit's statutory and regulatory authority.
+The Louisiana Department of Environmental Quality (LDEQ) is the primary agency for incidents involving radioactive materials, which is under LDEQ's statutory and regulatory authority.

-The Governor's Oil Spill Coordinator, Deputy Secretary, LSP and Secretary, DEQ, will designate ESF 10 Oil Spill, HAZMAT and Radiation Coordinators to organize and administer the ESF.
+LOSCO, LSP, and LDEQ will designate ESF 10 coordinator(s) to organize and administer the ESF.

-- 1. The ESF 10 Coordinators will develop plans, procedures, arrangements and agreements to identify, mobilize and coordinate oil spill and HAZMAT expertise and resources. - 2.
-ESF 10 Coordinators will develop and maintain information and liaison with public and private agencies and organizations that could furnish expertise and assistance to ensure smooth working relationships in case of emergency or disaster. - 3.
-ESF support agencies have additional responsibilities detailed in Supplement 6 ESF support plans.
+- B. PREPAREDNESS: - 1.
+The ESF 10 Coordinators will develop plans, procedures, arrangements, and agreements to identify, mobilize, and coordinate oil spill, HAZMAT, and radiological expertise and resources. - 2.
+The ESF 10 Coordinators will develop and maintain information and liaison with public and private agencies and organizations that could furnish expertise and assistance to ensure working relationships in cases of emergencies or natural disasters. - 3.
+Various support agencies have responsibilities detailed in Supplement 6.

-- 1. The owners, processors, transporters and custodians of oil and petroleum products and hazardous materials have the first responsibility for reporting releases and spills, activating response and remediation activities and paying for the cost of such activities incurred by governmental or private organizations. - 2.
-When an oil spill is detected, the Oil Spill Coordinator will alert, activate and mobilize resources to assess the spill's impact and determine the extent of the needed response.
+- 1. The owners/lessees, processors, transporters and custodians of oil and petroleum products, hazardous materials, and radiological sources have the statutory requirement for reporting releases and spills, activating response and remediation activities, and paying for the cost of such activities incurred by governmental or private organizations. - 2.
+When an oil spill, HAZMAT, or radiological event occurs, the ESF 10 Coordinator for the primary agency for that event will ensure that any people who might be affected by the incident are alerted to take appropriate protective action.
+The ESF 10 Coordinator will alert, activate and mobilize resources to assess the impact and determine the extent of the needed response.